 While hazing can and does occur in educational settings, the workplace isn’t exempt from these harmful, shaming rituals.
 New employees, in particular, are often subjected to cruel practices and injustices because current employees find it funny to torment the “new guy” or simply want to force someone else with less authority to take on tedious or demeaning tasks.

-Human resources has a responsibility to keep people safe and to help create a supportive culture where people feel respected, not humiliated.
+Human resources have a responsibility to keep people safe and to help create a supportive culture where people feel respected, not humiliated.
 If your office has been dealing with bullying and hazing lately, here’s what you need to know about what exactly hazing is, along with 6 ways you can step in and stop these harmful practices.

 The Origins of Hazing

 Hazing is defined as an activity or situation created specifically to shame, harass, ridicule, or cause embarrassment to specific members of a group.
 As you might expect, there’s a long history of hazing on college campuses throughout the United States.
-Fraternities and sororities, as well as sports teams, are notorious for hazing, but performing arts groups and even honor society members have had to endure these dangerous practices.
+Fraternities and sororities, as well as sports teams, are notorious for hazing, but performing arts groups and even honour society members have had to endure these dangerous practices.

 In addition to causing psychological and/or physical harm, hazing can even turn deadly.
 Since 1838, there have been over 200 hazing-related deaths, 40 of which have occurred in the last 10 years.
 While workplace hazing doesn’t usually end in death, it can end in a lawsuit.
 More importantly, hazing at work can have a major negative impact on team members and create a toxic work environment.

-Enforce a Zero Tolerance Policy for Bullying
+1. Implement a Zero Tolerance Policy for Bullying

-Include Non-Bullying Policies in Company Training
+2. Integrate Non-Bullying Policies into Company Training

-Don’t Make Exceptions
+4. Make No Exceptions

-Stay in Control of the Narrative
+6. Control the Narrative

 Creating a Safe Workplace